 Paper Registration: Technical papers must be registered by the deadline listed above.
 Registration is mandatory for all papers.
-Registering a paper in the submission system requires filling out all of the fields of the online form that describe the submission, but does not require uploading a PDF of the paper.
-This information is used to facilitate the assignment of reviewers.
-Placeholder or incomplete titles and abstracts may be rejected without review.
+Registering a paper in the submission system requires filling out all the fields of the online form that describe the submission, but does not require uploading a PDF of the paper.
+This information must describe the paper accurately, in sufficient detail to assign appropriate reviewers.
+Placeholder, incomplete, or inaccurate titles and abstracts may result in rejection without review.

-Paper Submission: Technical papers must be uploaded as PDF by the deadline listed above.
+Paper Submission: Technical papers must be uploaded as PDFs by the deadline listed above.
 All submissions must follow the guidelines described below.
 Submissions that violate any of the requirements below may be rejected without review.

-Contact the program chairs at soups18submissions@usenix.org if you have any questions about these requirements.
+Contact the program chairs at soups20chairs@usenix.org if you have any questions about these requirements.

-Format and Page Limits: Papers must use the SOUPS formatting template (available for MS Word or LaTeX), and be submitted as a PDF via the web submission system, linked from the Call for Papers website, www.soups2018/cfp.
-Submissions must be no more than 12 pages (excluding acknowledgements, bibliography, and appendices) and up to 20 pages total including acknowledgements, bibliography, and appendices.
-For the body of your paper, brevity is appreciated, as evidenced by the fact that many papers in prior years have been well under this limit.
+Format and Page Limits: Papers must use the SOUPS formatting template (available for MS Word or LaTeX) and be submitted as a PDF via the web submission system, linked from the SOUPS 2020 Call for Papers web page.
+Submissions must be no more than 12 pages (excluding acknowledgments, bibliography, and appendices).
+For the body of your paper, brevity is appreciated, as evidenced by the fact that many published papers in prior years have been well under this limit.